dimitri/pgcopydb/docs/ref/pgcopydb_follow.rst

 Description
 -----------

-This command runs two concurrent subproces.
+This command runs two concurrent subprocesses.

   1. The first one pre-fetches the changes from the source database using the Postgres Logical Decoding protocol and save the JSON messages in